Moms may carry us for 9 months, but did you know that babies’ most common first word is dada or another variation of dad?

-First, make him one of these free, customizable Father’s Day cards.
-You can choose from dozens of themes, upload your own photos, and write a heartfelt message.
+First, make him one of these free, customizable greeting cards for Father’s day.
+You can choose from dozens of themes, upload your own photos, and write a heartfelt happy Father’s day message.
 When he looks at the final product, he’ll have the biggest smile on his face.

 Next, think about his hobbies and personality.
 Does he have a favorite restaurant or store?
 If you get him a gift card he’ll have fun using, then it’s a successful gift.

 Has your dad ever expressed any interest in trying a new activity like golfing or kickboxing?
 Father’s Day is a great time to help him explore new hobbies.

 You can purchase classes for him at a local studio or buy him a membership at a new club or gym.
 Groupon is a helpful resource that allows you to buy bundle deals at a discounted price.